Random Land! 16 Tidbits, Facts And Storylines | UFC 285

 Besides the fighters that are debuting, Rakhmonov and Strawweight Tabatha Ricci will be fighting in front of their first true UFC crowd.

-16 fighters are coming off a win, while 11 are coming off a loss.
-One fighter is coming off a draw.
+Sixteen fighters are coming off wins, while 11 are coming off losses.
+One fighter is coming off a draw (Da’mon Blackshear).

 Divisions